 The potential mechanisms by which PCD causes subfertility are inferred from the well characterized impact of PCD on lung cilia motion and are summarised in Fig. 3.
 It is hypothesized that PCD in women causes similarly impaired motility in fallopian tube and endometrial cilia.
 The motor protein composition of lung and fallopian tube cilia is identical and shows similar coordinated beating patterns in healthy women, supporting this theory (Raidt et al., 2015).
 Additionally, reports demonstrate similar cilia dysmotility and abnormal ultrastructure in both respiratory tract and fallopian tube cilia in PCD cases associated with infertility (Halbert et al., 1997; Lurie et al., 1989; McComb et al., 1986).
 If cilia motion is impaired in PCD in the fallopian tubes and the endometrium, it seems likely that this would lead to impaired transport of the oocyte and early embryo, which would be detrimental for successful fertilisation and implantation.
-Contrary to this hypothesis, several cases of spontaneous pregnancy have been reported in women with PCD with significant respiratory disease (Afzelius and Eliasson, 1983; Onoufriadis et al., 2013; Raidt et al., 2015; Vanaken et al., 2017).
-Unfortunately, reproductive tract cilia were not available for analysis in these cases, therefore it can only be speculated that either their reproductive tract cilia motility was not similarly impaired as their lung cilia motility or that impaired reproductive tract cilia motion did not preclude successful reproduction (Raidt et al., 2015).
+Contrary to this hypothesis, several cases of natural pregnancy have been reported in women with PCD with significant respiratory disease (Afzelius and Eliasson, 1983; Onoufriadis et al., 2013; Raidt et al., 2015; Vanaken et al., 2017).
+Unfortunately, reproductive tract cilia were not available for analysis in these cases, therefore it can only be speculated that either their reproductive tract cilia motility was not similarly impaired as their lung cilia motility, or that impaired reproductive tract cilia motion did not preclude successful reproduction (Raidt et al., 2015).
 Differences in fertility outcomes in women with PCD may be explained by their underlying genotype as different cilia-related genes may be variably expressed in the respiratory tract and fallopian tube cilia, as suggested by Vanaken et al (2017).

 In men with PCD, it can be hypothesised that motile cilia in efferent ductules in the testis are similarly dyskinetic to respiratory tract cilia.
 If ciliary motility is impaired in the efferent ductules of the testis in PCD, sperm may become agglutinated (Berger et al., 2019).
 This could lead to impaired sperm survival, impaired motility and failure to navigate the female reproductive tract to achieve fertilization (Berger et al., 2019).
 One case of PCD testicular biopsy demonstrated reduced quantities of ciliated cells within the efferent ductule, sperm agglutination and ductal occlusion, whilst in another man with Kartagener syndrome the efferent ductule cilia had absent dynein arms, providing further evidence for this theory (Ma C. et al., 2021; Phillips D.M. et al., 1995).
 In addition, a study in mice with DNAH5 deficiency, which is associated with PCD in humans, demonstrated immotile efferent duct cilia with accumulation of sperm in the efferent duct whilst sperm ultrastructure and motility was unaffected (Aprea et al., 2021).
 Altered sperm axoneme structure in PCD would likely directly impact sperm motility and similarly lead to failure to achieve fertilisation.
 Case reports demonstrate morphological abnormalities and poor sperm motility in infertile patients with PCD, supporting this notion (Gerber et al., 2008; Kawasaki et al., 2015; Lei et al., 2021; Liu et al., 2021; McLachlan et al., 2012; Pariz et al., 2021; Sui et al., 2016; Wang, Tu, et al., 2020; Westlander et al., 2003; Wu et al., 2020; Yildirim et al., 2009).
 Normal sperm motility or a degree of preserved motility have been reported in men with PCD who report fathering children without ART (Munro et al., 1994; Onoufriadis et al., 2013).
 This may be explained by genetic variations between respiratory tract cilia and sperm flagellum, as may occur with CCDC114 (Onoufriadis et al., 2013).
-Men with PCD have a spectrum of sperm motility, and an understanding of genotype-phenotype associations is likely to better predict their capacity for spontaneous reproduction.
+Men with PCD have a spectrum of sperm motility, and an understanding of genotype-phenotype associations is likely to better predict their capacity for natural reproduction.